Facts of Benito Juárez, Tlaxcala

 The number of people living in private homes is 6185.

-The average number of occupants in inhabited private households is 4.03.
+In Benito Juárez, the average number of occupants in inhabited private households is 4.03.

 On average, each household in Benito Juárez has 483 bedrooms.